AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{< figure library="true" src="/img/masking-rl/grid_rl_no_tree.png" lightbox="true" >}}
 *Figure 2 : Grid world with 4 objects: panda :panda:, watermelon :watermelon:, scorpion :scorpion: and dragon :dragon:*

 Each object is represented by a vector of dimension 3.
 The first component of the vector corresponds to its position on the x-axis in the grid.
 The second corresponds to its position on the y-axis in the grid.
-Finally, the vector's last element corresponds to the type of object (0: panda :panda:, 1: watermelon :watermelon:, 2: scorpion :scorpion:, 3: dragon :dragon:).
+Finally, the vector's last element corresponds to the type of the object (0: panda :panda:, 1: watermelon :watermelon:, 2: scorpion :scorpion:, 3: dragon :dragon:).

 We can represent this observation as a set as follows: